 - Chemical sunscreens with oxybenzone: You need to protect your skin, but opt for a barrier, such as a mineral, sunscreen over traditional varieties that contain oxybenzone.
 This chemical helps to absorb the UV in your skin and helps you metabolize it.
 Mineral sunscreens sit atop your skin and never enter your bloodstream.

-What Pregnancy Skincare Products Are Okay?
+Pregnancy Safe Skincare Products

 When shopping for beauty products while pregnant, look for the following:

 - Hypoallergenic: While the FDA does not regulate the term hypoallergenic, it is a good indicator the product is likely to cause fewer allergic reactions than other products.
 You should still review the ingredient list before purchasing a beauty product, but the label is a good first-line indicator it may be safe for your super-sensitive skin.